-• Use the TUNE control knob to select the next or previous track.

-- Turning it clockwise (forward) by one click, while playing a track, skips to the next track or press the VR button and say "Next Track". - Turning it counterclockwise (backward) by one click, will jump to the previous track in the list or press the VR button and say "Previous Track"

-• Jump backward in the current track by pressing and

-holding the << RW button.
-Holding the << RW button
+- Use the TUNE control knob to select the next or previous track. - Turning it clockwise (forward) by one click, while playing a track, skips to the next track or press the VR button and say "Next Track." - Turning it counterclockwise (backward) by one click, will jump to the previous track in the list or press the VR button and say "Previous Track." - Jump backward in the current track by pressing and holding the << RW button.
+Holding the << RW button long enough will jump to the beginning of the current track. - Jump forward in the current track by pressing and holding the FF>> button.

-- long enough will jump to the beginning of the current track.Jump forward in the current track by pressing and - Jump forward in the current track by pressing and holding the FF>> button. - A single press backward << RW or forward FF>> will jump backward or forward respectively, for five seconds. - Use the << SEEK and SEEK>> buttons to jump to the previous or next track.
-Pressing the SEEK>> button
+- A single press backward << RW or forward FF>> will jump backward or forward respectively, for five seconds. - Use the << SEEK and SEEK >> buttons to jump to the previous or next track.
+Pressing the SEEK >> button during play mode will jump to the next track in the list, or press the VR button and say "Next or Previous Track."

-- during play mode will jump to the next track in the list, or press the VR button and say "Next or Previous Track". - While a track is playing, press the INFO button to see the associated metadata (artist, track title, album, etc.) for that track.
+• While a track is playing, press the INFO button to see

+- the associated metadata (artist, track title, album, etc.) for that track.
 Pressing the INFO button again jumps to the next screen of data for that track.
-Once all screens have been viewed, the last INFO button press will go back to the play mode screen on the radio. - Pressing the REPEAT button will change the audio device mode to repeat the current playing track or press the VR button and say "Repeat ON" or "Repeat Off". - Press the SCAN button to use iPod®/USB/MP3 device scan mode, which will play the first 10 seconds of each track in the current list and then forward to the next song.
-To stop SCAN mode and start playing the desired track, when it is playing the track, press the
+Once all screens have been viewed, the last INFO button press will go back to the play mode screen on the radio. - Pressing the REPEAT button will change the audio device mode to repeat the current playing track or press the VR button and say "Repeat ON" or "Repeat Off."

-• RND button (available on sales code RES radio only): Pressing this button toggles between Shuffle ON and Shuffle OFF modes for the iPod® or external USB device, or press the VR button and say "Shuffle ON" or "Shuffle Off".
+- Press the SCAN button to use iPod®/USB/MP3 device scan mode, which will play the first ten seconds of each track in the current list and then forward to the next song.
+To stop SCAN mode and start playing the desired track, when it is playing the track, press the SCAN button again.
+During Scan mode, pressing the << SEEK and SEEK >> buttons will select the previous and next tracks. - RND button (available on sales code RES radio only): Pressing this button toggles between Shuffle ON and Shuffle OFF modes for the iPod® or external USB device, or press the VR button and say "Shuffle ON" or "Shuffle Off."
 If the RND icon is showing on the radio display, then the shuffle mode is ON.